 What is Amendment 2?

-Amendment 2 is Florida’s medical marijuana law, which was approved by 71% of Florida voters on November 8, 2016.
-It added a new section to Florida’s state Constitution, entitled “Medical marijuana production, possession and use.”
+Amendment 2 is a constitutional amendment that created Florida’s medical marijuana program.
+It was approved by 71% of Florida voters on November 8, 2016.
+Amendment 2 added a new section to Florida’s state Constitution, entitled “Medical marijuana production, possession and use.”
 Amendment 2 protects qualifying patients, caregivers, physicians, and medical marijuana dispensaries and their staff from criminal prosecutions or civil sanctions under Florida law (but not under federal law).

 How do I become a patient?

-In order to become a qualifying patient, a person must get a physician’s certification from a Florida doctor and be diagnosed with a debilitating medical condition.
+In order to become a qualifying patient, a person must be a permanent or seasonal Florida resident, get a physician’s certification from a Florida doctor, and be diagnosed with a qualifying medical condition.
 (Minors must also have written permission from a parent or guardian.)
-A patient can then obtain the required ID card.
-The Health Department is required to begin issuing ID cards within nine months.
+A patient then must be entered into the medical marijuana use registry and obtain the required ID card.

 Debilitating medical conditions are: “cancer, epilepsy, glaucoma, positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), post-traumatic stress disorder (PTSD), amyotrophic lateral sclerosis (ALS), Crohn's disease, Parkinson's disease, multiple sclerosis, or other debilitating medical conditions of the same kind or class as or comparable to those enumerated, and for which a physician believes that the medical use of marijuana would likely outweigh the potential health risks for a patient.”
 In other words, if a condition is about as serious as those listed and the patient’s doctor believes marijuana may benefit the patient, they may qualify.